joaoguilhermeS/joaoguilhermeS/README.md

 ## Hi there 👋

-- 🌱I'm currently studying and developing my habilities in python scheduler services (such as airflow);
+- 🌱I'm currently studying and developing my habilities in ML applied to Computational View;
 - 🔭 I’m currently working at Embrapii UFPB Unity collaborating in huawei solar tracking project;
 - 👯 I’m looking to collaborate in python projects using dash, flask, django, airflow, influxdb, bash scripts and related topics;
 - ⚡ Fun fact: I'm a little shy but I like to talk a lot (I know it doesn't make sense). 😄